Performance Marketing

 What are examples of creative best practices?

 Creative best practices are essentially about best serving your audience, and can result in more high-quality leads and conversions.
 These include choosing the right image or video for each platform, and considering the audience and how to attract them with a glance.
 Creative best practices also mean keeping copy simple, with a single ask of the user, alongside that image, video, or rich media or display ad.
+You can follow specific best practices for CTAs, landing pages, carousel ads, and more to use industry standards when trying to capture audience attention.
 Creative best practices reflect the essence of “creative”: Taking risks, trying new things within the format’s constraints, seeing what resonates, and tailoring accordingly.

 What best practices should you follow when making creative?